What are the Benefits of Incorporating a Costa Rica Holding Company?

 Limited Liability

 The corporate structure does afford the shareholders the legal limited liability protection from claims exceeding the value of the assets of the company.
 In other jurisdictions such as the United States and Canada, this is a very important consideration, given the litigious nature of those societies.
 However, Costa Rica by nature and by virtue of the complications of utilizing the Courts to settle liability claims, is not as litigious a jurisdiction by comparison.
-Having a Property Insurance Policy with a reasonable amount of third party liability coverage is adequate protection against any third party damages claims in most circumstances.
+Having a Home Owner’s Property Insurance Policy with an adequate amount of third party liability coverage is adequate protection against any third party damages claims in most circumstances.

 The Costs of Incorporating and Annual Company Maintenance Fees

-Apart from the costs associated with incorporating a Costa Rica Holding Company, registering the Company with the Costa Rica Tax Department, and meeting the requirement of registering the Beneficial Shareholders with the Costa Rica Central Bank, there are now significant on-going Government annual reporting requirements, which will require professional fees to be paid by the company owner(s), to keep the company current.
+Apart from the costs associated with incorporating a Costa Rica Holding Company, registering the Company with the Costa Rica Tax Department, and meeting the requirement of registering the Final Beneficial Shareholders with the Costa Rica Central Bank Registry (RTFB) during the month of April each year by an active Company Director with a digital signature card or granting a registered Power of Attorney to a party who has one (legal Resident or Citizen), there are now significant on-going Government annual reporting requirements, which will require professional fees to be paid by the company owner(s), to keep the company current.
 Any changes to the Beneficial Shareholders of the company must be updated with the Costa Rica Central Bank, a Company Flat Tax must be paid annually during the month of January, and an annual Tax Return must be filed with the Tax Department for active Holding Companies and payment of a Cultural and Education Stamp Tax, by March 15th of each year and inactive Companies must file an annual Tax Return by April 30th of each year.
-There is a requirement for the company to have an official physical address within Costa Rica for the service of legal documentation, usually being a lawyer’s office, where the Company Books are also kept for an annual fee.
+There is a requirement for the company to have an official physical address within Costa Rica and a specific email address, for the service of legal notice and legal documentation, usually being a lawyer’s office, where the Company Books are also kept for an annual fee.

 The Capital Gains Tax Benefit of Incorporating